Cold Brew

 The result is bold and full-bodied, often with chocolatey or nutty flavors and far less sharpness than hot coffee served cold.

-Because cafés often brew cold brew as a concentrate (a strong coffee base meant to be diluted with water or milk before drinking), it is usually served over ice or mixed with water or milk.
-Even when diluted, it often tastes fuller and more concentrated than traditional iced coffee.
+Because many cafés brew cold brew as a concentrate (a strong coffee base meant to be diluted), it is usually served over ice or mixed with water or milk.
+Even when diluted, it tends to taste smoother and more rounded than traditional iced coffee.

 💡 Behind the Cup

-Hot water pulls flavors from coffee quickly, including the bright acids that can make coffee taste sharp or bitter.
-Cold water extracts those compounds more slowly, emphasizing deeper flavors while reducing bitterness and acidity.
+Hot water extracts flavors quickly, including the bright acids that can make coffee taste sharp or bitter.
+Cold water extracts more slowly, emphasizing deeper flavors while reducing acidity.

 How to Order